ncbi/vadr/README.md

 ---
 ## Reference <a name="reference"></a>
 * The recommended citation for using VADR is:
-  Alejandro A Sch\"{a}ffer, Eneida L Hatcher, Linda Yankie, Lara Shonkwiler, J Rodney Brister, Ilene Karsch-Mizrachi, Eric P Nawrocki; VADR: validation and annotation of virus sequence submissions to GenBank.
+  Alejandro A Schäffer, Eneida L Hatcher, Linda Yankie, Lara Shonkwiler, J Rodney Brister, Ilene Karsch-Mizrachi, Eric P Nawrocki; VADR: validation and annotation of virus sequence submissions to GenBank.
 BMC Bioinformatics 21, 211